 Sod layering is also known as lasagna gardening.
-And no, lasagna is not just a culinary specialty, though building a lasagna compost garden is the same process as creating lasagna.
+No, lasagna is not just a culinary specialty, though building a lasagna compost garden is the same process as creating lasagna.
 When you use good, healthy ingredients for lasagna, the finished product is fabulous.
 The same is true for lasagna composting.
-You can use the same basic method to start a rich compost pile or to naturally decompose sod, prepare a seed bed or build a berm.
+You can use the same basic method to start a rich compost pile or to naturally decompose sod, prepare a seed bed, or build a berm.

 Lasagna Compost Garden

 The simplest way to take advantage of the debris in your landscape is to compost it.
 Basic compost rules require nitrogen and carbon as the basis of the organic materials.
 When aerobic bacteria and generous amounts of worms get to work on these materials, they turn it into a nutrient rich source of soil for the garden.
 Therefore, the easiest use of lasagna composting is in the compost pile.
 Lasagna composting is easy.
 Simply layer the two types of material on top of each other in an area that will receive sun to warm the pile.
 Spread some soil in between each layer to hold moisture and add the basic bacteria and organisms that will get to work turning the material into usable compost.
 Keep the pile moderately moist and turn it frequently to mix in the beneficial organisms and hasten the breakdown of the material.